stacks-archive/blockstack-app-generator/README.md

 npm run test
 ```

+## Contributing

+### Testing

-This command will generate the four variants of Blockstack apps in folders called `.app-gen-test`,
+Within the repo directory, run `npm run test`.
+This command will generate the variants of Blockstack apps
-`.webpack-gen-test`, `.react-gen-test`, and `.vue-gen-test`.
-The test asserts that all expected files were
+in folders called `.app-gen-test`, `.webpack-gen-test`, `.react-gen-test`, and `.vue-gen-test`.
+The test asserts
-actually created.
+that all expected files were actually created.
 It also runs the `npm run test` command within each app.
 For the
 React, Webpack, and Vue generators, `npm run test` currently builds the app, but that command can be
 changed.
 (For a React app, the typical test command is `react-scripts test`.)